It’s a fact – we are all human and make mistakes.

 Marketing material with errors can be costly.
-Parents expect a school to provide accurate, even superior, material simply because it is an educational institution.
-They might think, “If they can’t get their marketing material right, how can I trust them with educating my child?”
+Clients expect accurate, even superior, material.
+They might think, “If they can’t get their marketing material right, how can I trust them?”
 This argument may seem a bit harsh, but I have heard it said and it isn’t totally unwarranted.

-Simple mistakes can affect a school’s credibility and damage its reputation.
+Simple mistakes can affect a firm’s credibility and damage its reputation.
+Many people associate typos and errors with con artists or they might think your website is a false one.
+It can turn away potential clients.
 Don’t learn the hard way – always proof your work and without fail always get someone to double check it.

 Here are some common mistakes to look for:

 If you rush a job you are more likely to make mistakes.
 When you are very close to a deadline you may feel pressured to distribute work quickly or send it to the printer without checking.
 Don’t.
 Take the time to do a final proof.
 A mistake found in printer’s proof will cost time and money to correct as it holds up production, and new printing plates usually come at a price.
 Even worse, if you don’t check the printer’s proof you might end up with the added expense of reprinting the material.

 Mistakes often happen when you have worked on a document for a long time.
 You become too familiar with your own work making it easy to miss obvious errors.
 Always get a ‘fresh set of eyes’ to proof your work, especially if only one person has been looking at the same material over and over.
 You may be surprised at what other people pick up.

 The tendency is to look at the body content and overlook obvious items.
 Make sure you check the headings, captions and contact details as errors in these items stand out and leave a bad impression.